Neuromodulation for Chronic Pain Disorders

 About Neuromodulation for Chronic Pain Disorders

-Chronic pain is pain that lasts beyond the point an injury has healed, after the time an illness has passed, or has no physical cause.
-Typical treatments for chronic pain focus on narcotic therapy, which frequently leads to dependence on the drug.
+Chronic pain is pain that lasts beyond the point an injury has healed or after the time an illness has passed.
 Chronic pain that has not responded to other treatments may respond to neuromodulation.
 The term “neuromodulation” describes a treatment that uses electricity (neurostimulator) or drugs (medication pump) on nerves to change their activity.

 Neuromodulation does not eliminate chronic pain completely.
 The treatment does not address the source of the pain – it merely interrupts pain signals on their way to the brain.
 If your pain is the result of a physical problem, most doctors will recommend treating the pain’s source first.
 Typically, the procedure reduces the pain by 50-75%, and treatment is considered successful if pain is relieved by at least 50%.
 This therapy is only used for patients whose conditions have not improved with other treatments.